hypothesis/h/docs/api/design/bulk-api/index.md

 * Allow the caller to declare _(future)_:
   * They don't care about the answer (it can be processed at our leasure)
   * That particular things can be skipped on error (delete if there)
+* Be able to request no content, specific fields or partial return content _(future)_

 # Basic decisions